felixknox/single.js/README.md

 <strong>optional parameters:</strong><br>
 * Add fields that your page requires.

-Check out the examples for a complete JSON structure reference.
+Check out the examples for a complete Object structure reference.

 <br><br>